himanshumodi3108/IntelliShieldX-AI/server/README.md

 - Admin controls to enable/disable services
 - Integrated with file, URL, and repository scans

-### API Key Setup
-See `documents/API_KEY_GUIDE.md` for detailed instructions on obtaining API keys for Hybrid Analysis and AbuseIPDB.

 ## Admin Dashboard

 The backend includes a comprehensive admin API for managing the platform.
 See `ADMIN_SETUP.md` for detailed setup instructions.